 "I know," she said, her tone only mildly contrite.
 "I don't like her."

 "I know.
 And I doubt she likes you.
 But you did agree to a truce?"

 "I'm not planning on fighting her.
 Jeez, lighten up, Giles."
 She reached for the door handle.

-She reached for him, pulled him closer.
-"You always know exactly what to do to make it all ok.
+She reached for him and pulled him closer.
+"You always know exactly what to do to make it all okay.
 How do you do that?"